Victoria Minister for Ambulance Services Jill Hennessy

 Victor P Taffa

-Minister for Ambulance Services Jill Hennessy today turned the first sod to mark the start of works for the state-of-the-art ambulance branch on Hamilton Street in Broadford.
+Minister for Ambulance Services Jill Hennessy today toured the construction site of the state-of-the-art ambulance branch on Casey Street, on track to be completed by mid-2019.

-“We are putting Broadford families first and getting on with building the town’s first ever ambulance branch so paramedics the modern home base they need to do what they do best saving lives.”
+“We are putting Tatura families first and building the town’s first ever ambulance branch to cut ambulance response times.
+The new 24/7 home base will give paramedics the very safest and modern facilities they need.”
 Minister for Ambulance Services Jill Hennessy said.

-“Labor is getting is getting it done and investing more than any Government in Victoria’s history to improve ambulance response times, here in Broadford and across the state.”
+“Labor is getting is getting it done and investing more than any Government in Victoria’s history to improve ambulance response times, here in Tatura and across the state.”

-With a modern home base located in the heart of the town, response times will continue to improve and more lives will be saved as Broadford patients get the emergency care they need, sooner.
+It will provide a 24/7 emergency service for the Tatura community.
+With a modern base in the heart of town, response times will continue to improve and more lives will be saved as Tatura patients get the emergency care they need, sooner.

-“Broadford families can soon rest assured that when an emergency strikes, life-saving paramedics are literally just around the corner.”
+“Tatura families can rest assured that when an emergency strikes, life-saving paramedics are literally just around the corner.”
 Member for Northern Victoria Jaclyn Symes said.

-Thanks to our reforms of the system and record investment, 83.8 % of all Code 1 urgent ambulances are arriving within 15 Minutes the best quarterly result in Ambulance Victoria’s history.
+Thanks to reforms of the system and record investment, 83.8 % of all Code 1 urgent ambulances are arriving within 15 minutes the best quarterly result in Ambulance Victoria’s history.

 Victoria State Election will be held on 24 November 2018.